rhel-labs/instruqt/data-visualization/02-gui-container-management/assignment.md

 slug: gui-container-management
 id: ypdgkx8fkwfy
 type: challenge
-title: Creating Containers in the Web Console
+title: Create a Container in the Web Console
 notes:
 - type: text
   contents: In this step, you will configure Podman containers through the RHEL web